SupaaHiro/schwifty-lab/blog-articles/20251019-ckad/article_EN.md

 | ExternalName | DNS mapping to external service | ❌ | ❌ | Referencing external services by DNS |
 | Headless | Direct Pod endpoints (no ClusterIP) | ❌ | ❌ | StatefulSets, distributed databases, custom service discovery |

-Note: LoadBalancer and ExternalName require external components like MetalLB to function in bare-metal environments.
+Note: LoadBalancer and ExternalName may require external components like MetalLB to function in bare-metal environments.

 ## 🛣️ Introducing the CNI